This article was updated on July 2, 2018.

 Though it may seem on the surface that more time spent working means more money in the bank, unused vacation time for an organization's workforce can actually cause a number of problems.

 According to research conducted by Project: Time Off, private sector organizations in the United States have accrued a collective $224 billion in unused paid time off and employees carried over $65.6 billion of accrued, unused vacation time from 2014 to 2015.
-From 2000 to 2013, the average employee has steadily reduced the amount of vacation time taken, from 20.9 days per year to just 16.
+From 2000 to 2013, the average employee has steadily reduced the amount of vacation time taken, from 20.9 days per year to just 16 (in other countries, up to 41 days off are granted each year).
 As a result, many employees end up with a considerable amount of accrued unused vacation.
 The situation is worst in midsized firms with 100 to 499 employees, where the figure per employee is 7.6 days.

 Impact on Cash Flow